SanSayonara/shizuka/README.md

 # Shizuka: An easy way to create Discord bots with reusable code.

-The title says what it is, I create Shizuka to develop my Discord bots faster using a plugin system, advanced timers and better functionalities for single-server bots (to do).
+The title says what it is, I created Shizuka to develop my Discord bots faster using a plugin system, advanced timers and better functionalities for single-server bots (to do).

 ## Installation